 “Meditate.
 Every day.”

-Suzanne Frey is manager of publications and public relations at Toastmasters International.
+Suzanne Frey is senior content strategist at Toastmasters International.